webpack/webpack-dev-middleware/README.md

 Type: `Array`
 Default: `[ 'GET', 'HEAD' ]`

-This property allows a user to pass the list of HTTP request methods accepted by the server.
+This property allows a user to pass the list of HTTP request methods accepted by the middleware\*\*.

 ### headers